-Rule 43.
+Juvenile Rule 43.
 Presence of the Respondent

-- (a) IN GENERAL.
-The respondent must be present at the initial hearing, at the factfinding hearing, and at the entry of a dispositional order, except as otherwise provided by D.C.
-Code § 16-2316(f) (2012 Repl.). - (b) WAIVING PRESENCE. - (1) Voluntary Absence.
-A respondent who was initially present at the factfinding hearing waives the right to be present when the respondent is voluntarily absent after the factfinding hearing has begun, regardless of whether the court informed the respondent of an obligation to remain during the factfinding hearing. - (2) Waiver's Effect.
-If the respondent waives the right to be present, the factfinding hearing may proceed to completion, including the adjudication, during the respondent's absence. - (c) EMERGENCY AUTHORITY FOR VIDEO TELECONFERENCING OR TELEPHONE CONFERENCING. - (1) In General.
-Subject to Rule 43(c)(2)-(3), the court may permit an initial, emergency, status, plea, factfinding, or disposition hearing to occur by video teleconferencing or by telephone conferencing if: - (A) the Chief Judge, with the consent of the Joint Committee on Judicial Administration, has issued an order under D.C.
-Code § 11-947 (2019 Supp.) to delay, toll, or otherwise grant relief from deadlines imposed by law or rules, based on the Coronavirus Disease 2019 (COVID-19); and - (B) in a particular case, the court finds for specific reasons that the hearing in that case cannot be further delayed without serious harm to the interests of justice. - (2) Consent.
-Video teleconferencing or telephone conferencing authorized under Rule 43(c)(1) may take place only with the consent of the respondent after consultation with counsel. - (3) Termination of Emergency Authority.
-The authority under Rule 43(c)(1) terminates on the earlier of: - (A) 30 days after an order referenced in Rule 43(c)(1)(A) expires without issuance of a further order: or - (B) the date on which the Chief Judge issues an order terminating the authority granted by Rule 43(c)(1).
+(a) IN GENERAL.
+The respondent shallmust be present at the initial hearing, at the factfinding hearing, and at the entry of a dispositional order, except as otherwise provided by D.C.
+Code § 16-2316(f) (2012 Repl.).

+(b) WAIVING PRESENCE.

+(1) Voluntary Absence.
+A respondent who was initially present at the factfinding hearing waives the right to be present when Tthe respondent's is voluntarily absentee after the factfinding hearing has begun, regardless of whether the court informed the respondent of an obligation to remain during the factfinding hearing been commenced in the respondent's presence shall not prevent.

+(2) Waiver's Effect.
+If the respondent waives the right to be present, continuing the factfinding hearing may proceed to completion and, including the adjudication by the Family Court, during the respondent's absence.

+(c) EMERGENCY AUTHORITY FOR VIDEO TELECONFERENCING OR TELEPHONE CONFERENCING.

+(1) In General.
+Subject to Rule 43(c)(2)-(3), the court may permit an initial, emergency, status, plea, factfinding, or disposition hearing to occur by video teleconferencing or by telephone conferencing if:

+(A) the Chief Judge, with the consent of the Joint Committee on Judicial Administration, has issued an order under D.C.
+Code § 11-947 (2019 Supp.) to delay, toll, or otherwise grant relief from deadlines imposed by law or rules, based on the Coronavirus Disease 2019 (COVID-19); and

+(B) in a particular case, the court finds for specific reasons that the hearing in that case cannot be further delayed without serious harm to the interests of justice.

+(2) Consent.
+Video teleconferencing or telephone conferencing authorized under Rule 43(c)(1) may take place only with the consent of the respondent after consultation with counsel.

+(3) Termination of Emergency Authority.
+The authority under Rule 43(c)(1) terminates on the earlier of:

+(A) 30 days after an order referenced in Rule 43(c)(1)(A) expires without issuance of a further order; or

+(B) the date on which the Chief Judge issues an order terminating the authority granted by Rule 43(c)(1).